Frequently Asked Questions (FAQ)*

 The County’s Public Health Order requires people to stay home except for essential needs and other permitted activities, some of which include:

 - Shopping at essential businesses and other retail establishments.

 - Getting necessary health care.

-It’s important to note vulnerable populations must stay home (older adults, individuals with serious chronic medical conditions, individuals with compromised immune systems).
+It is important to note that vulnerable populations must still stay home except for essential needs (older adults, individuals with serious chronic medical conditions, and individuals with compromised immune systems).

 Why are we doing this?

 This is a critical intervention to reduce harm from the spread of the coronavirus in our community.
 This is a mandatory order.